AHMED-GAMAL-AG/WooCommerce_Store/readme.md

 ## WordPress WooCommerce Store
-a feature-rich e-commerce platform built on WooCommerce with PayPal, and strip payment gatways.
+a feature-rich e-commerce platform built on WooCommerce with PayPal and Stripe payment gateways.

 ## screenshots